input-output-hk/armadillo/README.md

 - [ ] Create openrpc interpreter
 - [ ] Create sttp-client interpreter
 - [ ] Cross-compile against other scala versions

+## Credits

+This library is **heavily** inspired by [tapir](https://github.com/softwaremill/tapir).
+In fact it is just a copy-pasted version of tapir adapted to the json-rpc standard.

+Also, big thanks to [Adam Warski](https://github.com/adamw) for reviewing my initial design and patiently answering all my questions about design choices he took in tapir.